yahshun/Agility-2020-Access-102-Access-Building-Blocks/docs/Lab_Guide/Troubleshooting APM policies/module4.rst

 # Time to Review the Reports information for the Session in question

-    #.
-What information is available from the ALL SESSIONS REPORT?
+    - What information is available from the ALL SESSIONS REPORT?
-    #.
-Can we review the Session Variables for the user’s session from the ALL SESSION REPORT?
+    - Can we review the Session Variables for the user’s session from the ALL SESSION REPORT?
 If YES then Why however If NO then WHY?

 |image13|

-# Can the BIG-IP TMOS Resolve the AAA server by Hostname and by Hostname.Domain?
+Can the BIG-IP TMOS Resolve the AAA server by Hostname and by Hostname.Domain?

-    #.
     Is the AAA reachable over the network, no Firewalls blocking communication from BIGIP Self-IP?

-#.
-Manage Sessions within the Access Policy Manager menu
+Managing Sessions within the Access Policy Manager menu

-#.
-We use the Manage Sessions menu to view general status of currently logged in sessions,
-view their progress through a policy, and to kill sessions when needed.
+We use the Manage Sessions menu to view general status of currently logged in sessions, view their progress through a policy, and to kill sessions when needed.

-#.
-Open a USER session to APM through a new browser window by navigating to your first Virtual
-Server IP Address created in LAB I
+- Open a USER session to APM through a new browser window by navigating to your first Virtual Server IP Address created in LAB I

 #.
 Did you receive an error message?
 If so, take note of the Session Reference Number